 Featuring the great Burt Lancaster in his very film debut, The Killers is a compelling noir-crime drama of an ex-fighter, based on Ernest Hemingway’s short story.

 The plot follows the prevailing American film noir structure of the 1940's, exploring such themes as the treachery of love and murderous impulse.
 The unlikely death of a filling station attendant prompts an insurance investigator to solve a puzzle of events that end with the murderer's death.

-Burt Lancaster became a popular movie star after generating great reviews for his portrayal of Swede, the ex-boxer turned grand larcenist.
+Burt Lancaster, who was 32 but looked younger, became an instant movie star after generating great reviews for his portrayal of Swede, the ex-boxer turned grand larcenist.
 Bosley Crowther, the influential film critic for the New York Times wrote: “Lancaster gives a lanky and wistful imitation of a nice guy wooed to his ruin.”

 Director Robert Siodmak had a major influence on the evolution of American film noir.
 Born in l900 in Memphis, Tennessee, Siodmak spent his childhood in Liepzig and Berlin.
 After a short career in banking and in magazines, he began working as an assistant director for a German company.
 In l936, he managed to escape Nazi Germany for Paris and five years later arrived in Hollywood.

 In many of his films, through taut, hard-edged and moody direction, Siodmak explored the criminal or psychotic impulses of his characters.
 His most typical narratives portray a gloomy world of fate, passion, obsession, and compulsion.